dillpret/baptist-sof/index.md

-# Baptist Statement of Faith
+# Baptist Northern Association 2017 Statement of Faith

-The pages below contain sections from the Baptist Northern Association statement of faith, compiled for the purpose of easy reference on mobile devices during discussion by bible study groups.
+The pages below contain sections from the 2017 Statement of Belief, compiled for the purpose of easy reference on mobile devices during discussion by bible study groups.

 A similar pdf is available for download from the resources section of the BNA website listed below.